newcoding-bootcamp/Online-Tutorials/README.md

 # Self-Study Online Tutorials
 These tutorials are curated by NewCoding Staff and Mentors for your coding curiosity and growth.

+**NOTE**: Don't use anything from www.w3schools.com.
+Despite the name, they are not affiliated with [W3C](https://www.w3.org/), the organization that maintains internet standards.
+Many of their resources are outdated.
+Use [MDN](https://developer.mozilla.org/) instead.

 ### Computer Science Fundamentals
 * <a href="https://www.youtube.com/watch?v=y62zj9ozPOM/" target="_blank">Harvard CS50 Lecture 0</a>
 * 2